wp-plugins/polylang/readme.txt

 * fix: comments are filtered for posts in a post type not managed by Polylang
 * fix: translated static front page don't work when setting PLL_CACHE_HOME_URL to false (introduced in 1.7)
-* fix: wrong rewrite rules for custom taxonomies archives (introduced in 1.7)
+* fix: the query for taxonomies on custom post types is broken (when adding the language code to the url)

 = 1.7.1 (2015-03-20) =